Honda Motor (NYSE:HMC) Updates FY 2022 Earnings Guidance

-Separately, Zacks Investment Research cut Honda Motor from a buy rating to a hold rating and set a $31.00 price target for the company. in a report on Thursday, April 8th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
-The company currently has a consensus rating of Hold and a consensus target price of $31.00.
+Separately, Zacks Investment Research cut shares of Honda Motor from a buy rating to a hold rating and set a $31.00 price target on the stock. in a research note on Thursday, April 8th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company.
+Honda Motor has an average rating of Hold and an average target price of $31.00.

 Honda Motor Co, Ltd. develops, manufactures, and distributes motorcycles, automobiles, power products, and other products in japan, North America, Europe, Asia, and internationally.
 It operates through four segments: Motorcycle Business, Automobile Business, Financial Services Business, and Life creation and Other Businesses.